lukesherwood/beerfinda/beerfinda/README.md

 # Beerfinda
 Todo:

-- add a failed fetch image to lazy load or change to another library
-- fix routing
+- page number not being reset when new filter query set
-- go through each page and ensure that they work.
+- install a better carousel library and get that working.
 - see if I can get amplify working again, or if there is a better way to deploy
-- install a better carousel library and get that working.

 ## Build Setup